raspberrypilearning/scratch-backpack/en/step_1.md

 --- /print-only ---

-- You can hide your backpack when you're not using it by clicking on the **Backpack** tag at the bottom of the screen.
+- You can hide your backpack when you're not using it by clicking on the **Backpack** tab at the bottom of the screen.

 --- no-print ---